No-Bull Checklist for Keeping Cyber Safe

-I don’t usually write content focused on helping everyday citizens with personal tech capability, this recent bout of cyber criminal behaviour affects everyone, so if I can help, I should!
+I don’t usually write content focused on helping everyday citizens with personal tech capability, but this recent bout of cyber criminal behaviour affects everyone, so if I can help, I should!

 Thanks to Dermot Conlon (DevSecOps/Kordia) and Ian White from ZX Security for peer reviewing this.